-Hull said one major program the donations help fund is the MDA'S Camp Walk 'N' Roll summer camp in Rutledge, Ga., which is geared exclusively toward children diagnosed with muscular dystrophy.
+One major program funded by the race is the MDA's Camp Walk 'N' Roll summer camp in Rutledge, Ga., which is geared exclusively toward children diagnosed with muscular dystrophy.
 Attendance generally costs $800 per child.